-Changes in tryptophan intrinsic fluorescence were recorded using Fluorolog[®]-3 (HORIBA) Scientific, Edison, NJ, USA) equipped with quartz cell with 1 cm optical path length at ambient temperature.
-Samples of 1 mL MamM CTD at 5 μM concentration in buffer A (containing 10 mM Tris pH 8.0, 150 mM NaCl) were titrated using 2.5 mM metal solution (CdCl2, NiCl2, MnCl2, CuSO4) in the same buffer to reach different concentrations.
+Changes in tryptophan intrinsic fluorescence were recorded using Fluorolog®-3 (HORIBA, Edison, NJ, USA) equipped with a guartz cell with a 1-cm optical path at ambient temperature.
+Samples of 1 ml of MamM CTD at 5 μM concentration in buffer A (containing 10 mM Tris, pH 8.0, and 150 mM NaCl) were titrated using 2.5 mM metal solution (CdCl2, NiCl2, MnCl2, and CuSO4) in the same buffer to reach different concentrations.
 Samples were measured at λ{ex} 297 nm, and the emission spectrum for each metal concentration was recorded at 310-450 nm.
-For each metal, the titration was replicated three times, and each spectrum was fitted to Extreme function by OriginPro (R-Square (COD) > 0.98) (OriginLab Corporation, Northampton, MA, USA).
+For each metal, the titration was replicated three times, and each spectrum was fitted to Extreme function by OriginPro (R-Square > 0.98) (OriginLab Corporation).
 The maximum wavelength (wavelength at maximum intensity) and the intensity at that wavelength (maximum intensity) were averaged for each metal concentration.
 Errors are reported as the standard deviation.